EPW80/Data-Processor/README.md

 The primary goal of this Python-based application is to:

-1. **Read data from an input file:** Seamlessly import Python code from a specified text file for analysis.
+1. **Read data from an input file:** Read the code from an input file.
-2. **Remove excess spaces and comments:** Clean the imported code by removing unnecessary spaces and comments to ensure clarity and conciseness.
+2. **Remove excess spaces and comments:** Clean up the code by removing unnecessary whitespace and comments.
 3. **Tokenize the cleaned code:** Analyze and categorize the code into tokens such as keywords, identifiers, operators, delimiters, and literals.
 4. **Output the cleaned code:** Display the processed code, free from comments and excess spacing.
-5. **Display the tokenized code in a tabular format:** Present the tokenized code elements in an easy-to-read table, enhancing understanding and readability.
+5. **Output the tokenized code:** Display the processed code in a tabular format, making it easier to read and understand.

 ## Installation & Usage